The sunlounger is an essential of outdoor furniture when creating a relaxation corner at home, with a lounge feeling.

 ”S” shaped models fit the shape of the body, but in a single, fixed position.
 There are also flat sunloungers: a classic shape which lets you stretch out completely.
 Adjustable sunloungers have the advantage of offering several angles and positions, from half-upright to lie-flat, according to your preference.

 The choice of material is very important.
 A wooden sunlounger, for example, is attractive for its timeless look.
 Acacia or solid teak have an elegant appearance, but it is worth bearing in mind that these materials require regular maintenance to remain rot-resistant.
 Weight is also a drawback.
 On the other hand, PVC is a light material, but which has the tendency to heat up quickly.
 Adding a sunlounger cushion is therefore essential, for example with models made from woven resin.
 PVC fabric is widely available, usually made of polyester fibres coated in PVC.
 Attention should be paid to choosing a good quality fabric.
 A specialist in the fabric of outdoor furniture, LAFUMA Mobilier makes sunloungers with different covers.
 Batyline fabric, is very easy to maintain - just soapy water will do -, and is perfectly suited to outdoor conditions, and is not affected by UV exposure.
 It is very resistant to ripping, does not lose its shape, and has anti-bacterial and anti-fungal treatments.
 The brand innovates by also developing ultra-comfortable three layer technical cushions.
 AirComfort® and BeComfort®.
 Thanks to their permeable materials, (3D Mesh, breathable padding and Batyline®), they do not retain water, they dry very quickly and are ideally suited to outdoor use.
-All the fabrics used carry the Oeko-Tex® label, that is to say they are certified free from substances which are toxic to the body and the environment.
 These models with fabric can be designed with a light but insubstantial aluminium frame.
 Steel will guarantee a robust framework.
 LAFUMA Mobilier uses an HLE - High Limit Elasticity - steel which combines strength, lightness and durability.